Fall Weekends in New England: 2017

 There is no apple picking at Appleton Farms in Ipswich, MA- the oldest, continuously operating farm in North America, but let that not deter you from a day of “earthy” family fun.
 During our recent visit as guests of The Trustees our daughter Vi met the newest baby cows on the farm and then participated in the bread and butter making class.

-(with its hand-in-hand companions – apple donuts and apple cider) is our other fall MUST.
+(with its companions – apple donuts and apple cider) is our other fall MUST.
 Our current picking choice- is Westward Orchards in Harvard, Massachusetts.
+You can find a quiet spot for a picnic under the apple tree, and there is a big country store with apple donuts and other goodies.

 The orchard closes at 5:00pm (wagon rides 11-4 daily).
-Currently, it’s time for Macs, Cortlands, Macouns, Empire, Red and Golden Delicious varieties.
+Check their website for seasonal apple’s varieties.

 SEASIDE BIKING IN MASSACHUSETTS AND RHODE ISLAND